skytruong90/skytruong90/README.md

 Focus       : Defense Software Technology & Innovation Clearance   : Active
 Objective   : Design and build secure, scalable, and resilient systems
-              for the defense industry — where reliability isn't a feature, it's a requirement.
+              for the defense industry, where reliability is not just a feature, it's a requirement.
 ```